pjotrp/bioruby-table/README.md

 Features:

-* Support for converting TAB and CSV files
+* Support for reading and writing TAB and CSV files
 * Filter on data
 * Transform table and data by column or row
 * Recalculate data
 * Diff between tables, selecting on specific column values
 * Merge tables side by side on column value/rowname
 * Split/reduce tables by column
+* Write formatted tables, e.g. HTML, LaTeX
 * Read from STDIN, write to STDOUT
 * Convert table to RDF
-* Convert table to JSON (nyi)
+* Convert table to JSON/YAML/XML (nyi)
 * etc. etc.

 and bio-table is pretty fast.
 To convert a 3Mb file of 18670 rows